optofish-paper/zebrascope_targets/README.md

 # Zebrascope targets
 This repo consists of 2 parts:
 1. an ImageJ plugin `Fiji_plugin/Zebra_ablate.py` for manual cell selection and saving their coordinates for two-photon ablation in file `EProfile.txt`.
-2. an IPython notebook `MultiviewRegistration/ExcitationProfileCorrection.ipynb` which takes two TIFF stacks, registers second to the first (rigid registration) using [Multiveiew-Reconstruction plugin](https://imagej.net/Multiview-Reconstruction), and applies the drift/rotation correction to the ablation coordinates file `EProfile.txt` generated in step 1.
+2. an IPython notebook `MultiviewRegistration/ExcitationProfileCorrection.ipynb` which takes two TIFF stacks, registers second to the first (rigid registration) using [Multiview-Reconstruction plugin](https://imagej.net/Multiview-Reconstruction), and applies the drift/rotation correction to the ablation coordinates file `EProfile.txt` generated in step 1.
 This dramatically improves ablation accuracy of [Zebrascope](https://www.nature.com/nmeth/journal/v11/n9/full/nmeth.3040.html)

 ### Usage
 1. To use the Fiji plugin (part 1), copy `Zebra_ablate.py` into your local `Fiji.app/plugins` folder.
 Restart Fiji, open an image stack, click `Plugins` > `Zebra ablate`,